vijit-kala/30-days-of-javascript/README.md

 # 30-days-of-javascript

-A 30 days Javascript challenge to help improve my front-end skills.
+A 30 days Javascript challenge to help improve my front-end skills and JavaScript skills.